javierip/parallel-processing-teaching-toolkit/02-scripting/01-simple-script/README.md

 ## About this example

-This example shows how to handle arguments in a C programm.
+This example shows how to handle arguments in a C program.

 ## Requirements